|This is an unofficial version.

 "board" means the board of directors of the corporation; (« conseil »)

-"habitat" means an environment where populations of fish species or wildlife, or both, live; (« habitat »)
+"habitat" means an environment where fish or wildlife live, and includes wetlands; (« habitat »)

 "minister" means the member of the Executive Council charged by the Lieutenant Governor in Council with the administration of this Act; (« ministre »)